 (A) Routine monitoring.
-Systems shall take at least one dual sample set per year per entry point during the peak historical month [of warmest water temperature].
+Systems shall take at least one dual sample set per year per entry point during the peak historical month [of warmest water temperature] EXCEPT THAT SYSTEMS MEETING THE CONDITIONS OF PARAGRAPH (D) OR (E) SHALL MONITOR IN ACCORDANCE WITH SECTION § 109.301(12)(ii).